sigmanauts/docs/Projects/Sigmanauts Project Tracker.md

 Active

 **Team Members:**
-- rustinmyeye: Lead of Onboarding, Outreach, and Application Acceptance
+- rustinmyeye: Lead of Onboarding and Outreach

 **Help Needed:**
 Add anyone who wants to be a Sig-Can